n8willis/opentype-shaping-documents/opentype-shaping-myanmar.md

 	Note, however, that "Medial Ra" is a separate codepoint from the standard "Ra" (`U+101B`).

-  - A syllable-initial "Ra" may be part of a "Kinzi"-triggering sequence.
+  - A syllable-initial "Ra" may also be part of a "Kinzi"-triggering sequence.

 	Notably, however, although "Ra" alone will take on the "Reph" form